Conveniently located to serve Minneapolis-St. Paul and Washington County

-Partner with the area experts in Facial Paralysis to both diagnosis and treat your condition.
+Partner with the area experts in Facial Paralysis to both diagnose and treat your condition.

 Facial paralysis is a loss of facial movement due to nerve damage.
 As a result, your facial muscles may appear to droop or become weak.
 This paralysis can occur on one or both sides of the face.